 1. I Am Too Old

 There is an eastern philosophy that goes something along the lines of “you are as old as your spine is flexible”, basically meaning the more flexible you are, the younger you will feel.
-Put another way, if you work on your flexibility, age does not matter.
+Put another way, if you work on your flexibility, age does

 Have you seen this teacher?
 She is over 90 years old.
 She is such an inspirational lady!
 And can I just say – I hope I look even half that good at 90-something!

 You never will be, if you do not start somewhere.
 It is a process, and one that is directly related to how much effort you put in.
 Practice 30 minutes every day and I guarantee you will notice a marked difference in the course of 2 weeks.

 Do not take yourself so seriously!
 Everyone has fallen out of poses in yoga.
 Seriously, it is not a big deal.
 I am a teacher and sometimes I still fall.